Prerequisite and License

 Ruby and rake for making the document

 This repository includes Ruby programs.
-They are used to make GFM (GitHub Flavoured Markdown) files, HTML files, Latex files and a PDF file.
+They are used to make GFM (GitHub Flavoured Markdown) files, HTML files, LaTeX files and a PDF file.

 You need: